Configure legacy on-premises public folders for a hybrid deployment

 In order to access public folders cross-premises, users must upgrade their Outlook clients to the November 2012 or later Outlook public update.

 To download the November 2012 Outlook update for Outlook 2010, see Update for Microsoft Outlook 2010 (KB2687623) 32-Bit Edition.

 To download the November 2012 Outlook update for Outlook 2007, see Update for Microsoft Office Outlook 2007 (KB2687404) and download in preferred language.

 Outlook 2016 for Mac and Outlook for Mac for Office 365 are supported for cross-premises public folders if the following conditions are true:

 The April 2016 update for Outlook 2016 for Mac is installed.

 Exchange 2013 CU14 or later.

 After you have followed the instructions in this article to configure your on-premises public folders for a hybrid deployment, users who are external to your organization won't be able to send messages to your on-premises public folders unless you take additional steps.
-You can either set the accepted domain for the public folders to Internal Relay (see Manage accepted domains in Exchange Online for more information) or you can disable Directory Based Edge Blocking (DBEB), as described in Use Directory Based Edge Blocking to Reject Messages Sent to Invalid Recipients. -In the hybrid mode, EXO users cannot access Public Folders using OWA.
+You can either set the accepted domain for the public folders to Internal Relay (see Manage accepted domains in Exchange Online for more information) or you can disable Directory Based Edge Blocking (DBEB), as described in Use Directory Based Edge Blocking to Reject Messages Sent to Invalid Recipients.

 Step 2: Make remote public folders discoverable